Onondaga County Public Library

 Deb Lewis, Administrator for Systems and Member Services, has great enthusiasm for materials related to unique, local stories like these.
-"From library to library, there's a lot of overlap when it comes to popular materials," she explains.
-"But nobody else in the world will ever catalog the public documents related to the clean-up of Onondaga Lake, newsletters of local Syracuse organizations, or recordings of local bands."
+"From library to library, there's a lot of overlap when it comes to popular materials," she explained.
+"But nobody else in the world will ever catalogue the public documents related to the clean-up of Onondaga Lake, newsletters of local Syracuse organisations or recordings of local bands."

-While cataloging unique items has always been important, she points out that even as expectations of library users to find "everything" on the web have grown, staff has shrunk.
+While cataloguing unique items has always been important, she pointed out that even as expectations of library users to find everything on the Web have grown, staff has shrunk.
 How do they cope?
-By relying on the "collective collection" of WorldCat, and shifting many routine cataloging workflows to clerical staff.
+By relying on the "collective collection" of WorldCat® and shifting many routine cataloguing workflows to clerical staff.

-The high hit rate for copy cataloging records in WorldCat is a key part of the value Deb ascribes to her OCLC cataloging subscription.
-"We can have clerical staff search WorldCat and request records to be imported into our catalog, and then perform quality checking when needed," she says.
-"The service is flexible, and that lets us work in ways that makes sense for us."
+The high hit rate for copy cataloguing records in WorldCat is a key part of the value Deb ascribes to her OCLC Cataloging Subscription.
+"We can have clerical staff search WorldCat and request records to be imported into our catalogue and then perform quality checking when needed," she said.
+"The service is flexible, and that lets us work in ways that make sense for us."

-Deb also appreciates that with WorldCat Cataloging Partners, she gets OCLC MARC records for materials ordered through participating vendors with holdings automatically set in WorldCat.
-"That gets many materials out on our shelves much more quickly, and with little effort on our part."
+Deb also appreciates that with the WorldCat Cataloging Partners service, she gets OCLC-MARC records for materials ordered through participating vendors with holdings automatically set in WorldCat.
+"That gets many materials out on our shelves much more quickly and with little effort on our part."

 But it's working on the "neat stuff" that really excites her.
 "The documents related to the Onondaga Lake reclamation project," she explained, "are incredibly important.
 Not just for the sake of local government transparency, but because they will be important to other, similar projects all over the world."

 - Twenty independent libraries in 32 buildings sharing centralised resources, including the ILS, cataloguing, delivery and ILL services